 3. Urban Curtains

-London-based architecture office EcoLogicStudio harnesses photosynthesis in algae to remove air pollution with this living curtain, designed to rest over building facades.
+London-based architecture office EcoLogicStudio uses algae photosynthesis to remove air pollution with this living curtain.
+This curtain rests over building facades.

-The micro-algae feeds on daylight and air, capturing carbon dioxide molecules and storing them within the curtain while producing oxygen and releasing it back into the surrounding air.
+The microalgae feeds on daylight and air, capturing carbon dioxide molecules and storing them within the curtain.
+At the same time, they produce oxygen and release it back into the surrounding air.

 4. Plastic made from Cactus Juice